kchunter/ds_ml_dl/bayes.md

 A ∩ B = Ø -> A ∪ B = A + B

-No elements is in both sets simultaneously
+No elements are in both sets simultaneously

 No double-counting